zipper

 In nothing other than my personal experience, when they fail, they do so spectacularly, and I can never again open them.
 Everything inside has disappeared, forever.
 I have found many web pages explaining how to recover from that, and nothing has worked.

-I have come up with a method for recovery, which involves using the zip command from Terminal, and if none of that makes sense to you, then let me know.
+I have come up with a method for recovery, which involves using the zip command from Terminal, and if none of the foregoing makes sense to you, then let me know.

 The ZIP files which this method creates contains all the files, stored recursively, i.e. in a folder structure identical to that on the source, and that us what we want.
-ZIP files don't provide anywhere near the convenience, for regular file access, as do Sparse Bundles, so I used them solely as a rescue/recovery tool.
+ZIP files don't provide anywhere near the convenience, for transparent file access, as do Sparse Bundles, so I use them solely as a rescue/recovery tool.

 I have to do this semi-manually—inconvenient, but not as inconvenient as unrecoverable data-loss—and how often I will leave to you.
 Some of my Sparse Bundles I back up daily.